apache/lucenenet/src/Lucene.Net/Codecs/Lucene45/package.md

 <div>

 Lucene uses a Java `int` to refer to document numbers, and the index file format uses an `Int32` on-disk to store document numbers.
 This is a limitation of both the index file format and the current implementation.
-Eventually these should be replaced with either `UInt64` values, or better yet, [](xref:Lucene.Net.Store.DataOutput.WriteVInt VInt) values which have no limit.
+Eventually these should be replaced with either `UInt64` values, or better yet, [VInt](xref:Lucene.Net.Store.DataOutput#methods) values which have no limit.

 </div>